Iowa Hawkeyes football: 2019: No. 8 Minnesota at No. 20 Iowa

 The Hawkeyes entered this game following a close road loss (24–22) at Wisconsin.
 Minnesota, on the other hand, was coming in with an undefeated 9–0 record and just off a home win against then-undefeated Penn State.

-However, the Gophers' undefeated season would end during this match, as they fell 23-19 to the Hawkeyes, despite a late comeback rally.
+However, the Gophers' undefeated season would end during this match, as they fell 23–19 to the Hawkeyes, despite a late comeback rally.
 Iowa kept the Gophers outside the end zone for two quarters, forcing two Gopher field goals.
 At the end of the half, the Hawkeyes were up 20–6.
 The Gophers would respond mightily in the second half, both on offense and defense, outscoring their opponent 13–3 with two touchdowns, one in the third and one in the fourth quarter.
 They forced a turnover late in the fourth quarter with a chance to win the game, but back to back sacks on first and second down sidelined quarterback Tanner Morgan with an injury, and Cole Kramer had to step in on a 3rd down and 21.
 His hail mary attempt was ultimately intercepted by Riley Moss, clinching the Hawkeyes' upset.

 Minnesota would clinch the Big Ten West and play Ohio State in the Big Ten Championship if they won this match, even if they were to later fall to Wisconsin in the season finale, since the Badgers had two conference losses.
 However, this loss opened the door for Wisconsin to regain a shot at winning the West, which they were able to pull off by upsetting the Gophers on the road.

 This was also the first of four straight wins for Iowa to end the season.
-Many pundits called them the "strongest 3-loss team in the country" prior to the game, as they lost in three road games by a total of 14 points.
+Many pundits called them the "strongest 3-loss team in the country" prior to the game, as they lost in three road games by a total of 14 points to conference powers Michigan, Penn State and Wisconsin.
 Since 2008, Iowa is 5–1 against AP-top 10 teams at home, their lone loss coming in 2017 to Penn State on a touchdown pass as the clock expired.